Use Google Cloud Messaging (GCM)

 To use GCM, you need to obtain a long-lived token (simple API key).
-If you are an existing C2DM user, you can use your C2DM token instead.
-To get a simple API key, follow these steps:
+If you're an existing C2DM user, you can use your C2DM token instead.

 Developers will be able to sign-up for GCM for both Play and non-Play apps.
 However, GCM stats will be available for only published Google Play apps.
 To be able to see GCM stats in your Google Play Developer Console, associate the GCM Simple API Key or C2DM token with your Android application.
 Here’s how:

 Note that you can also revoke your key or a token through Google APIs console.
-After the key or token is revoked, you can continue to see GCM stats on the Statistics page in your Google Play Developer Console until you remove the GCM sender ID.
+After the key or token is revoked, you can continue to see GCM stats on your app's Statistics page in your Google Play Developer Console until you remove the GCM sender ID.

 - Invalid request: Messages failed during a request where we returned an error_code or non-200 http stats code to the third party.